|

 architectural and historic interest and is large enough to accomodate some 300 persons.

-Approximately 50 of these can be seated in the gallery which can be accessed via the
+Approximately 50 of these can be seated in the gallery which can be accessed via the rather

-rather narrow staircase in the tower.
+narrow staircase in the tower.

-A lot of damage (some of which which can
+A lot of damage (some of which which can still be

-their 20th-century terrorist war.
-St Tida's internal walls also support
+war.
+St Tida's internal walls also support many other visual and intensely interesting

-but despite this there in a palpable air of quiet grace.
-This is a great place for
+memories of its turbulent history but despite this there in a palpable air of quiet grace.

-you to enjoy a quiet contemplatory visit.
+This is a great place for you to enjoy a quiet contemplatory visit.

 Our